viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp-create-provision-deploy.md

 #### Provision your server

 > [!IMPORTANT]
 > Have you correctly mounted your disk?
-Your MCC will not be successfully installed without this important step.
+Your Connected Cache will not be successfully installed without this important step.
 Before provisioning your server, ensure your disk is correctly mounted by following the instructions here: [Attach a data disk to a Linux VM](/azure/virtual-machines/linux/attach-disk-portal#find-the-disk).

 :::image type="content" source="images/mcc-isp-deploy-cache-node-numbered.png" alt-text="Screenshot of the server provisioning tab within cache node configuration in Azure portal.":::